riggsd/davies/README.rst

 Installation
 ------------

+This software requires Python 2.7

-Releases are available for installation from the Python Package Index, see `installation instructions <https://wiki.python.org/moin/CheeseShopTutorial#Installing_Distributions>`_.
+Releases are available for installation from the Python Package Index, see `installation instructions <https://wiki.python.org/moin/CheeseShopTutorial#Installing_Distributions>`_ or simply run the following command on Mac OS X or most Linux distributions.

 ``pip install tsodilo``

-Or, if you've downloaded a source distribution or checked out from the git repository, install locally with:
+If you've downloaded a source distribution or checked out from the git repository, install locally with:

 ``python setup.py install``